Schenck House (Buffalo): Architecture

-The exterior of the stonehouse is in the “Pennsylvania German Traditional” (PGT) style pre-1830s due to the asymmetry of the front door.
+The exterior of the Schenck house is in the “Pennsylvania German Traditional” (PGT) style pre-1830s due to the asymmetry of the front door.
 It is noted that the “four over four” [four exterior bays over four] was first used with an asymmetrical front entrance as is the Schenck House, and then by the 1830s either PGT symmetrical (two matching doors) front entrance or English Federal style single door central bay front entrance.
 The Green House is an example of Vernacular style.

-Unlike English-centric farmhouses, which were still using open hearths in the 1820s and 30s, the stonehouse had a 10 plate stove and pipe.
+Cooking in an 1823 house would have involved using the fireplace and in the case of the Schencks a 10 plate stove and pipe.
 A "5 plate stove" or German Jamb stove was a cast-iron free-standing stove developed in German speaking regions in the 1550s A.D..
 However, it was used for heating the sleeping and sitting areas of the first floor of the house.
 The kitchen was heated by the kitchen fireplace.
-Once in America, German - developed a 6 plate or closed stove, which was cooked on by the 1740s.
-Benjamin Franklin is also an inventor of a coal-burning stove in 1741, Franklin stove.
+Once in America German immigrants developed a 6 plate or closed stove which was cooked on by the 1740s.
+Benjamin Franklin is also an inventor of a coal burning stove in 1741, Franklin stove.
 However, it was not free-standing and was inserted into the fireplace.

 Items found in Michael Schenck's 1844 inventory that relate to food preparation included the following: One ten plate stove & Pipe, 1 kitchen cupboard & crockery, 1 table, settee (possibly Pennsylvanian German style), elbow chair, Ironware and hooks.
 The inventory is short and lacks all personal items.

 The inventory includes both a ten-plate stove which would allow enough space for two pots and a small oven.
 However, it also included ironware and hooks for cooking over the fireplace.
 This is in comparison to Susannah Schenck Lapp who grew up in the Schenck House and then resided there with her husband John Lapp in the 1880s and 1890s.
 Despite many changes in technology in the 19th century, the presence of "a lot of chains" in the kitchen may relate to her either still using the fireplace for some cooking, or were for seasonal use when apple butter making in heavy kettles.